rapka/polemics-md/billionaire-burner.md

 ![Photo of John Paul DeJoria and his various businesses](images/billionaire-burner/dejoria-header.png)

-Like mmst of the Internet, I've been captivated by the recent flooding at Burning Man.
-While reading up on the last few years of the festival, I discovered that Burning Man featured a controversial installment from 2016 to 2018 in the form of a decommisoned Boeing 747.
+Like most of the Internet, I've been captivated by the recent flooding at Burning Man.
+While reading up on the last few years of the festival, I discovered that Burning Man featured a controversial installment from 2016 to 2018 in the form of a decommissioned Boeing 747.
 This jet, dubbed "Camp 747" by a group of organizers called Big Imagination, was bought to Black Rock City from an airplane boneyard and turned into a music venue.

 ![Camp 747 in 2017](images/billionaire-burner/747-2.png)
 *(Camp 747 in 2017.
 Photo credit: Big Imagination's [Instagram](https://www.instagram.com/p/BXEWt9Fgntp/))*

 Camp 747 received [strong negative reactions online](https://www.reddit.com/r/BurningMan/comments/9czslw/im_pretty_sure_the_big_imagination_747_airplane/), with burners likening the experience to that of an exclusive night club.
-Despite this, Mashable would [report](https://mashable.com/article/747-burning-man) that the camp had the "full confidence of the Burning Man organization".
-The 747 would return for 2019 and the organizers stated they wanted the plane to be an "evolving fixture at Burning Man".
+Despite this, Mashable [reported](https://mashable.com/article/747-burning-man) that the camp had the "full confidence of the Burning Man organization".
+The 747 would return again for 2019 and the organizers stated they wanted the plane to be an "evolving fixture at Burning Man".

 In light of the flooding, I can't help but wonder what would've happened if Camp 747 had been present in 2023.
 I can't imagine moving something as heavy as an airplane through the thick mud would've been possible at all until the playa is mostly done drying out.
 Transporting the jet in 2018 required a police escort and it [took longer than expected](https://www.sfgate.com/travel/burningman/article/Burning-Man-747-plane-Big-Imagination-left-behind-13236266.php) for the plane to be comepletely gone from the Black Rock Desert.
 In 2023, law enforcement's most notable contribution to Burning Man involved [ramming through climate prostestors](https://www.theguardian.com/culture/2023/aug/28/burning-man-protest-climate-change-environment).
 Ironically, one of the practices these activists were protesting was the presence private jets at Burning Man.